-• \bigcirc Covered employer: All employers who employ at least one employee in Maryland.
-0 Ú Employee eligibility requirements: Employees are eligible if they work at least 680 hours in Maryland over the 4 most recently completed calendar quarters before leave is to begin. % Reason for leave: Eligible employees are entitled to paid leave for: Employee's own serious health condition; To care for a family member with a serious health condition; To bond with a newly born or newly adopted/placed child or kinship care; To care for a covered service member with a serious health condition resulting from military service who is the employee's next of kin; and For qualifying military exigencies arising out of the deployment of a service member who is a covered family member of the employee.
-Benefit duration: Beginning January 3, 2028, eligible employees may take up to: 12 weeks of PFML in an Application Year; and May be entitled to an additional 12 weeks of PFML if the employee uses bonding leave and medical leave for the employee's own serious health condition (clarity needed from the state). Ō Waiting period: None.
-2 G Benefit amount: Benefit amounts vary depending on the employee's average weekly wage, up to 90% of an employee's average weekly wage. छ Funding mechanism: Beginning January 1, 2027, contributions to the MD PFML program begin at a rate of 0.9% of covered wages, up to the Social Security cap, with the contributions split between employers and employees 50/50.
+Covered employer: All employers who employ at least one employee in Maryland.
+Employee eligibility requirements: Employees are eligible if they work at least 680 hours in Maryland over the 4 most recently completed calendar quarters before leave is to begin.
+Reason for leave: Eligible employees are entitled to paid leave for: Employee's own serious health condition; To care for a family member with a serious health condition; To bond with a newly born or newly adopted/placed child or kinship care; To care for a covered service member with a serious health condition resulting from military service who is the employee's next of kin; and For qualifying military exigencies arising out of the deployment of a service member who is a covered family member of the employee.
+Benefit duration: Beginning July 1, 2026, eligible employees may take up to: • 12 weeks of PFML in an Application Year; and • May be entitled to an additional 12 weeks of PFML if the employee uses bonding leave and medical leave for the employee's own serious health condition (clarity needed from the state).
+Waiting period: None.
+Benefit amount: Benefit amounts vary depending on the employee's average weekly wage, up to 90% of an employee's average weekly wage.
+The minimum weekly benefit is \$50 and the maximum weekly benefit is \$1,000 for 2025.
+Funding mechanism: Funding mechanism: Beginning July 1, 2025, contributions to the MD PFML program begin at a rate of 0.9% of covered wages, up to the Social Security cap of \$176,100 in 2025, with the contributions split between employers and employees 50/50.
 Employers with fewer than 15 employees will not be required to pay an employer contribution.
-Job protection: Yes, with a few exceptions. Ē Private Plan option: Maryland will permit the use of a private employer plan consisting of employer-provided benefits, insurance, or a combination of both.
+Job protection: Yes, with a few exceptions.
+Private Plan option: Maryland will permit the use of a private employer plan consisting of employer-provided benefits, insurance, or a combination of both.
 The private plan must be offered to all eligible employees and meet or exceed the rights and benefits offered under the state's PFML program.
 A private plan also must be approved by the Maryland Department of Labor.
-Important dates Launch delay issued 05/06/25 January 1, 2027: Contributions to the state PFML program begin.
-January 3, 2028: Benefits begin. € Resources https://paidleave.maryland.gov/Pages/default.aspx
+Important dates July 1, 2025: Contributions to the state PFML program begin at 0.9% of covered wages.
+July 1, 2026: Benefits begin.
+Resources https://paidleave.maryland.gov/Pages/default.aspx